 What Does the Phoenix Suns' Starting 5 Lineup Look Like?

-The lineup listed below is who will be starting for the Suns, which is one of the oldest teams in the NBA.
-Guard Grayson Allen serves as the team's sixth man, along with forward Royce O'Neale mixed in.
-It's worth noting that Richards is a game-time decision.
-If he doesn't end up starting, we expect C Mason Plumlee to start.
+When the roster is healthy, the lineup listed below is who will be starting for the Suns, which is one of the oldest teams in the NBA.
+Guard Grayson Allen serves as the team's sixth man, along with forward Bol Bol and center Mason Plumlee, mixed in.

 Position | Starter |